MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab2_Predictions.md

 11. Monitor the run status, and once the run has succeeded, select the created prediction to see the results.
 You can find the list of customers and their churn score under **Data** > **Entities** > **Intelligence** > **OOBeCommerceTransactionChurnPrediction**.

 12. Return to **Intelligence > Predictions**.
-Select the vertical ellipses from your churn model and select **View**.
+Select the vertical ellipsis (...) menu from your churn model and select **View**.
 Explore the Training model performance, likelihood to churn chart, and most influential factors.

 ### Training Model Performance